 When you meander through the winding twists and curves of the lake, it is important to take the time to immerse yourself in the breathtaking wonder of the forest.
 Allowing your imagination to flow freely is crucial.
 A piece of good advice is to let go of worries and concerns.
 One must become engulfed by narrow paths in the forest.

-To capture these photographs, we made many trips that lasted for several days.
-We had a tough time cracking the mysteries of bald cypress trees to accurately report their beauty.
-With a semblance of patience and self-sacrifice, we ended up finding both a story and rhythm to weave into the photos.
+To capture these photographs, I made many trips that lasted for several days.
+I had a tough time cracking the mysteries of bald cypress trees to accurately report their beauty.
+With a semblance of patience and self-sacrifice, I ended up finding both a story and rhythm to weave into the photos.

 Photographing Caddo Lake is not just about photographing trees.
 It also involves playing with reflections and shapes.
 Every tiny detail is important.
 Wide shots are just as revealing as tight shots.